 Trucks and Commercial Vehicles

 Trucks and commercial vehicles are essential to New York City, providing goods and services to millions of New Yorkers every day.
-DOT regulates trucks and commercial vehicles on New York City's streets, including rules on vehicle classification, size and weight restrictions, truck routes and commercial parking.
-Learn more Download the NYC Truck Route map Learn about DOT's Off-Hour Delivery Program
+NYC DOT regulates trucks and commercial vehicles on New York City's streets, including rules on vehicle classification, size and weight restrictions, truck routes and commercial parking.
+Learn more about Trucks and Commercial Vehicles Download the NYC Truck Route map Learn about NYC DOT's Off-Hour Delivery Program

 Current DOT Projects